Learning Outcomes

 A local authority introduces a policy that restricts access to a public service in a way that discriminates against a minority group.
 An affected individual brings a claim under the HRA.
 What remedies can the court grant?

-Answer: The court may declare the policy unlawful, order the authority to change the policy (injunction), and, if necessary to afford just satisfaction, award damages.
+The court may declare the policy unlawful, order the authority to change the policy by injunction or mandatory order, and, if necessary to afford just satisfaction, award damages.
+The courts must consider proportionality and necessity when deciding on damages, and will usually only grant monetary compensation if there is real harm that cannot be redressed otherwise.

 Relationship between UK Courts and the ECtHR